Raymond James Boosts RadNet (NASDAQ:RDNT) Price Target to $26.00

-RadNet (NASDAQ:RDNT) had its price target increased by Raymond James from $22.00 to $26.00 in a research report released on Tuesday morning, Analyst Ratings Network reports.
-They currently have an outperform rating on the medical research company’s stock.
+RadNet (NASDAQ:RDNT) had its price objective upped by Raymond James from $22.00 to $26.00 in a research note issued to investors on Monday, Benzinga reports.
+Raymond James currently has an outperform rating on the medical research company’s stock.

-RadNet (NASDAQ:RDNT) last announced its quarterly earnings results on Sunday, March 7th.
-The medical research company reported $0.11 earnings per share for the quarter, missing analysts’ consensus estimates of $0.15 by ($0.04).
-RadNet had a negative return on equity of 2.72% and a negative net margin of 0.98%.
-The business had revenue of $308.50 million for the quarter, compared to analysts’ expectations of $300.62 million.
-During the same period last year, the company posted $0.21 earnings per share.
-The firm’s revenue for the quarter was up 2.6% on a year-over-year basis.
-Equities research analysts expect that RadNet will post -0.15 EPS for the current fiscal year.
+RadNet (NASDAQ:RDNT) last posted its earnings results on Sunday, March 7th.
+The medical research company reported $0.11 earnings per share (EPS) for the quarter, missing analysts’ consensus estimates of $0.15 by ($0.04).
+RadNet had a negative net margin of 0.98% and a negative return on equity of 2.72%.
+The firm had revenue of $308.50 million during the quarter, compared to analyst estimates of $300.62 million.
+During the same quarter in the previous year, the business posted $0.21 earnings per share.
+The business’s quarterly revenue was up 2.6% compared to the same quarter last year.
+As a group, analysts anticipate that RadNet will post -0.15 EPS for the current fiscal year.

-In related news, insider Norman R. Hames sold 10,000 shares of the company’s stock in a transaction on Wednesday, December 16th.
-The shares were sold at an average price of $18.92, for a total transaction of $189,200.00.
-Following the completion of the sale, the insider now directly owns 412,067 shares of the company’s stock, valued at approximately $7,796,307.64.
-The sale was disclosed in a filing with the SEC, which can be accessed through the SEC website.
-Also, SVP Ruth Louisa Villigerwilson sold 2,500 shares of the company’s stock in a transaction on Wednesday, March 10th.
-The stock was sold at an average price of $22.97, for a total transaction of $57,425.00.
-Following the sale, the senior vice president now directly owns 31,914 shares of the company’s stock, valued at $733,064.58.
+In other RadNet news, SVP Ruth Louisa Villigerwilson sold 2,500 shares of the firm’s stock in a transaction on Wednesday, March 10th.
+The shares were sold at an average price of $22.97, for a total value of $57,425.00.
+Following the sale, the senior vice president now directly owns 31,914 shares in the company, valued at approximately $733,064.58.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through the SEC website.
+Also, Director Lawrence L. Levitt sold 10,000 shares of the firm’s stock in a transaction on Thursday, March 11th.
+The stock was sold at an average price of $23.50, for a total transaction of $235,000.00.
+Following the completion of the sale, the director now owns 155,600 shares in the company, valued at $3,656,600.
 The disclosure for this sale can be found here.
-Over the last ninety days, insiders have sold 72,500 shares of company stock valued at $1,447,625.
-5.77% of the stock is owned by corporate insiders.
+Insiders sold a total of 72,500 shares of company stock worth $1,493,825 over the last quarter.
+5.77% of the stock is currently owned by company insiders.

-Hedge funds have recently modified their holdings of the business.
-Vantage Consulting Group Inc acquired a new position in RadNet in the 4th quarter worth $26,000.
+Hedge funds and other institutional investors have recently bought and sold shares of the business.
+Vantage Consulting Group Inc acquired a new stake in RadNet in the 4th quarter worth $26,000.
 Great West Life Assurance Co.
-Can lifted its holdings in RadNet by 333.0% in the 3rd quarter.
+Can grew its position in RadNet by 333.0% in the 3rd quarter.
 Great West Life Assurance Co.
-Can now owns 214,025 shares of the medical research company’s stock worth $32,000 after buying an additional 164,599 shares in the last quarter.
-Captrust Financial Advisors lifted its holdings in RadNet by 21.7% in the 3rd quarter.
-Captrust Financial Advisors now owns 11,375 shares of the medical research company’s stock worth $174,000 after buying an additional 2,030 shares in the last quarter.
-ProShare Advisors LLC acquired a new position in RadNet in the 4th quarter worth $205,000.
-Finally, Aperio Group LLC acquired a new position in RadNet in the 4th quarter worth $212,000.
-Hedge funds and other institutional investors own 67.46% of the company’s stock.
+Can now owns 214,025 shares of the medical research company’s stock worth $32,000 after purchasing an additional 164,599 shares during the last quarter.
+Captrust Financial Advisors grew its position in RadNet by 21.7% in the 3rd quarter.
+Captrust Financial Advisors now owns 11,375 shares of the medical research company’s stock worth $174,000 after purchasing an additional 2,030 shares during the last quarter.
+ProShare Advisors LLC acquired a new stake in RadNet in the 4th quarter worth $205,000.
+Finally, Aperio Group LLC acquired a new stake in RadNet in the 4th quarter worth $212,000.
+Institutional investors own 67.46% of the company’s stock.

 RadNet Company Profile